Zilliqa/dev-portal/zq2/docs/nodes/monitoring/statsagent.md

 Before proceeding, ensure you have the following:

-- A running Zilliqa node.
+- A running validator node.

 - Docker installed on your system.